-Our fiscal year ended July 31, 2013 executive compensation program reflected our stage of development as a new publicly-traded company.
-Accordingly, the compensation of our Named Executive Officers consisted of base salary, a cash incentive compensation opportunity, equity compensation in the form of stock options and/or restricted stock unit awards, and certain employee health and welfare benefits.
+Our executive compensation program for the fiscal year ended July 31, 2014 reflected our stage of development as a growing publicly-traded company.
+Accordingly, the compensation of our Named Executive Officers consisted of base salary, a cash incentive compensation opportunity, equity compensation in the form of restricted stock unit awards, and certain employee health and welfare benefits.

-The key component of our executive compensation program has been equity awards for shares of our common stock.
+The key component of our executive compensation program continues to be equity awards for shares of our common stock.
 Historically, as a privately-held company, we emphasized the use of equity awards to provide incentives for our executive officers to focus on the growth of our overall enterprise value and, correspondingly, to create value for our stockholders.
-We historically used stock options as our primary equity award vehicle for all of our employees.
-We believe that stock options offer our employees, including our Named Executive Officers, a valuable, long-term incentive that aligns their interests with the long-term interests of our stockholders.
-As we transitioned to a publicly-traded company, we began to introduce full value awards, or awards without a purchase price including restricted stock awards and restricted stock unit awards, to provide appropriate levels of compensation without excessive dilution, to ensure that the recipient receives value for the shares regardless of fluctuations in the market price of our common stock and to align the recipient's interests with those of our stockholders.
-We may introduce other forms of equity awards, as we deem appropriate, into our executive compensation program to offer our Named Executive Officers additional types of long-term equity incentives that further the objective of aligning the recipient's interests with those of our stockholders.
+As a privately-held company, we used stock options as our primary equity award vehicle for all of our employees.
+As we began the transition to publicly-traded company status, we introduced full value awards, or awards without a purchase price including restricted stock and restricted stock unit awards, to provide appropriate levels of compensation without excessive dilution, to ensure that the recipient receives value for the shares regardless of fluctuations in the market price of our common stock, and to continue to align the recipient's interests with those of our stockholders.
+In the future, we may introduce other forms of equity awards, as we deem appropriate, into our executive compensation program to offer our Named Executive Officers additional types of long-term equity incentives that further the objective of aligning the recipient's interests with those of our stockholders.

-We also offer cash compensation in the form of base salaries and annual cash incentive compensation opportunities (with quarterly and annual components).
+We also offer cash compensation in the form of base salaries and annual cash incentive compensation opportunities (with semi-annual and annual payment components).
 Typically, we have structured our annual cash incentive compensation opportunities to focus on the achievement of specific short-term financial and strategic objectives that will further our longer-term growth objectives.

 We have not adopted any formal policies or guidelines for allocating compensation between current and long-term compensation or between cash and non-cash compensation, although we use competitive market data to develop a general framework for establishing the appropriate pay mix.
-In our fiscal year ended July 31, 2013, we began a process of formally allocating between stock options and restricted stock unit awards for merit grants to our Named Executive Officers, see "-Equity Compensation" below.
 Within this overall framework, our compensation committee reviews each component of executive compensation separately and also takes into consideration the value of each Named Executive Officer's compensation package as a whole and its relative value in comparison to our other Named Executive Officers.

-As a publicly-traded company, our compensation committee evaluates our compensation philosophy and executive compensation program as circumstances require, and at a minimum, reviews executive compensation annually.
+As a publicly-traded company, our compensation committee evaluates our compensation philosophy and executive compensation program as circumstances require, and reviews executive compensation annually.
 As part of this review, we expect that our compensation committee will apply our philosophy and the objectives outlined above, together with consideration for the levels of compensation that we would be willing to pay to ensure that our executive compensation remains competitive and that we meet our retention objectives, as well as the cost to us if we were required to find a replacement for a key executive officer.